What You Need To Know About UCAT

 University of Otago Medicine, Dental Surgery

 When is the UCAT?

-The UCAT takes place over the month of July.
+The UCAT takes place over the months of July and August.
 You choose the time, date and location that you wish to sit the UCAT.
 This video provides advice on how to choose a UCAT testing date:

 You can only sit the UCAT once per testing cycle.
 The UCAT results are valid for one year.

 To register for the UCAT, you should visit the Pearson VUE website.
 You will need to first create an account with Pearson VUE, and then book your desired testing date, time and location.